 Secure financial support to offset the cost of graduate school as you develop research and work toward a career in academia.

 The Humane Studies Fellowship (HSF) is a non-residency, renewable award of up to $15,000 per year to assist students enrolled or planning to enroll in full-time PhD programs.
-HSF funding is available for the 2021-2022 academic year and summer 2021.
-Applicants can request funding for the academic year and/or summer within the application.
+We are currently accepting applications for summer 2022 fellowships

 Humane Studies Fellows not only gain financial aid, but also connect with IHS and our network of scholars working to advance classical liberal ideas in the academy.
 This includes access to academic advising and invitations to future career development seminars, research workshops, discussion colloquia, and other networking events.